flanagancd68/talmidimway/content/tour/itinerary.md

 gallery_item:
 - album: il23
   image: day-1.jpg
   caption: Day 1 Benjamin and Shephelah region.
 We'll visit Kiriath-Jearim to explore some ancient practices and aspects of life in Bible times.
-We'll learn about how olive oil and wine were processed, ritual cleansing procedures and other aspects of daily life in ancient Israel.
 - album: il23
   image: day-2.jpg
   caption: Day 2 Negev and the Dead Sea.
 We'll experience Bedouin hospitality, visit the gateway city of Arad and the stronghold of Masada before floating in the Dead Sea.